chickenrainteam/MyUpload/README.md

 		);
 ```
 ### Uploading and Validating Files ###
-Once you have your upload defined, you will need to add the input field in the form.
+Once you have done your upload settings, you will need to add the input field in the form.
 Both the form and input will need the file type applied.
 ```php
 	echo $this->Form->create('Model', array('type' => 'file'));
 	echo $this->Form->input('path', array('type' => 'file'));
 	echo $this->Form->end('Upload');
 ```
-And finally, just call FileManager::upload() and your file should be uploaded.
+And finally, call FileManager::upload() and your file should be uploaded.
 ```php
 	$result = $this->FileManager->upload($this->request->data['Model']);
 	if ($result['status']) {